ibm-cloud-docs/satellite/iam.md

         <tr>
         <td>Resource instance</td>
         <td><code>--resource</code></td>
         <td>If you scope the policy to a resource type, you can further limit the policy to a particular instance of the resource.
-To list available instances, run <a href="the CLI commands">/docs/satellite?topic=satellite-satellite-cli-reference</a> for that resource type, such as <code>ibmcloud sat location ls</code>.<p class="note">To grant permissions to create a location, do not include the <code>--resource</code> flag, which limits access only to a particular location.<br><br>You cannot scope a policy to individual <code>configuration</code> or <code>subscription</code> resources.
+To list available instances, run [the CLI commands](/docs/satellite?topic=satellite-satellite-cli-reference) for that resource type, such as <code>ibmcloud sat location ls</code>.<p class="note">To grant permissions to create a location, do not include the <code>--resource</code> flag, which limits access only to a particular location.<br><br>You cannot scope a policy to individual <code>configuration</code> or <code>subscription</code> resources.
 Instead, control access to your {{site.data.keyword.satelliteshort}} Config resources at the <code>clustergroup</code> level.</p></td>
         </tr>
         <tr>
         <td>Role</td>